 It happened almost overnight.
 Rešad Trbonja was an ordinary teenager growing up in a thriving, modern city, one which only a few years earlier had hosted the Winter Olympics.
 Then on 5 April 1992, the place he had called home was suddenly cut off from the outside world.

-This article is part of a new BBC Future column that looks at the extremes of the human experience and the remarkable resilience people display in the face of adversity.
+This article is part of a new BBC Future column called Worst Case Scenario, which looks at the extremes of the human experience and the remarkable resilience people display in the face of adversity.